kristinebilgrav/sTELLeR/README.md

     -mr, --maxreads   Maximum number of supporting split reads/insertions to call a variant (default 100)

-The intermediate files (--keep_intermediates) include per-chromosome fasta files with candidate insertions as well as SAM files with aligned insertions.
-Can be useful to have in case of interest in each insertions specific sequence. \
+The intermediate files (--keep_intermediates) include per-chromosome fasta files with candidate insertions as well as SAM files with aligned insertions. \
 Supporting reads (--sr) of a insertion depends on the coverage of the sample and the desired sensitivity.\
 Mapping quality (--mq) is a threshold of accepted TE calls to the specific TE sequence. \
 Maximum number of reads (--maxreads) can be adjusted to avoid calls in outlying regions.